oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/intro-mt/intro-mt.md

 # Introduction

+## About this Workshop

-This workshop walks you through steps to use a Stream Analytics pipeline for real-time traffic analysis, speed violation tracking, and congestion detection.
+This workshop walks you through steps to use a Stream Analytics pipeline for real-time traffic analysis, speed violation tracking, and congestion detection, to monitor public transport.

 Key features of this traffic management solution:
-* Uses GPS fleet data
+* It uses GPS fleet data.
-* This data is low cost, accurate, and it is created in real time
+* This data is low cost, accurate, and it is created in real time.
 * This fleet data reduces congestion on roadways, and enhances the traveling experience, and is hence valuable for government sector customers.
 * The general features represented in this solution are real-time traffic analytics, speed violation tracking, and congestion detection.
 These features are combined with GPS streaming sensor feeds and historical trend data using map-based visualizations.
 * This solution uses enterprise-grade Spark Streaming, Kafka open-source messaging, a highly scalable, extensible platform built with Stream Analytics.